Dotnet to Fidelity Concurrency

 BAREWire: Efficient Memory Protocol

-BAREWire provides a high-performance protocol for memory management and cross-process communication:
+Our BAREWire is a high-performance protocol for memory management and cross-process communication:

 // Define a BAREWire message schema